axc450/pbs/README.md

 This addon is a fork of the popular, but now abandoned, [tdbattlePetScript](https://github.com/DengSir/tdBattlePetScript) addon.

 ## Getting Started
+It is always a good idea to backup your `WTF` folder before replacing an addon to ensure no data is lost!
 If you already have `tdBattlePetScript` and `tdBattlePetScript_Rematch` installed, remove them both.

 ⚠️ **Do not remove any saved variables otherwise this will also wipe your scripts.**